Alexander von Humboldt: Influence on scientists and artists

 Humboldt was generous toward his friends and mentored young scientists.
 He and Bonpland parted ways after their return to Europe, and Humboldt largely took on the task of publishing the results of their Latin American expedition at Humboldt's expense, but he included Bonpland as co-author on the nearly 30 published volumes.
 Bonpland returned to Latin America, settling in Buenos Aires, Argentina, then moved to the countryside near the border with Paraguay.
 The forces of Dr. José Gaspar Rodríguez de Francia, the strong man of Paraguay, abducted Bonpland after killing Bonpland's estate workers.
 Bonpland was accused of "agricultural espionage" and of threatening Paraguay's virtual monopoly on the cultivation of yerba mate.

 Despite international pressure, including the British government and Simón Bolívar's, along with European scientists including Humboldt, Francia kept Bonpland prisoner until 1831.
 He was released after nearly 10 years in Paraguay.
 Humboldt and Bonpland maintained a warm correspondence about science and politics until Bonpland's death in 1858.

-During Humboldt's time in Paris, he met in 1818 the young and brilliant Peruvian student of the Royal Mining School of Paris, Mariano Eduardo de Rivero y Ustariz.
+During Humboldt's time in Paris, he met in 1818 the young and brilliant Peruvian student of the Royal Mining School of Paris, Mariano Eduardo de Rivero y Ustáriz.
 Subsequently, Humboldt acted as a mentor of the career of this promising Peruvian scientist.
 Another recipient of Humboldt's aid was Louis Agassiz (1807–1873), who was directly aided with needed cash from Humboldt, assistance in securing an academic position, and help with getting his research on zoology published.
 Agassiz sent him copies of his publications and went on to gain considerable scientific recognition as a professor at Harvard.
 Agassiz delivered an address to the Boston Society of Natural History in 1869, on the centenary of his patron's birth.
 When Humboldt was an elderly man, he aided another young scholar, Gotthold Eisenstein, a brilliant, young, Jewish mathematician in Berlin, for whom he obtained a small crown pension and whom he nominated for the Academy of Science.